Skip to main content

 Peterson SpringMadison Heights60Closure

-The largest notice was filed by Alticor at its Ada facility, reporting 209 affected workers.
+The biggest impact was at Alticor at its Ada facility, reporting 209 affected workers.
 Exel, Inc. DBA DHL Supply Chain (USA) followed with 144 workers.

 Trend & Outlook